Someone here will listen. Someone here will help.

 - Childcare is provided

-Courage Shared: A Group for Male Survivors of Sexual Assault
+Courage Shared: A Group for Male Survivors of Trauma

-A safe and confidential place for men to learn about the effects of sexual assault and to give and receive support.
-Free to attend and open to anyone identifying as male who has experienced sexual assault, whether recently or in the past.
+A safe and confidential place for men to learn about the effects of trauma and to give and receive support.
+Free to attend and open to anyone identifying as male who has experienced sexual assault or domestic violence, whether recently or in the past.

 New Beginnings Support Group